rafwit/rafwit/README.md

 where I'm mainly focused on building reliable and heavily tested microservices in Node.js and creating a great developer experience by contributing to internal APIs documentation using React.

 If not coding, you can find me hiking 🏔 or playing Ultimate Frisbee 🥏 in Catalonia.
-Hopefully in 2021 around the 🌍
+Hopefully soon around the 🌍